 *The victim/ survivor can have an advocate from the Office of Victim Assistance or another accompanying support person present during meetings with OIEC or SCCR.

 You have options in reporting to the police.
 To report to the police call 911 or call the police department where the crime occurred.
+Jurisdiction of where the crime happend will dictate what police department will investigate/respond.
 The first step will include talking to a police officer.
 Options include an informational report, an investigation, and or charges are filed.
-Throughout a reporting process you can have an advocate present with you.
+Throughout a reporting process you can request to have an advocate present with you.
 In addition if charges are filed, there are certain standards (Victims Rights) about how you are to be informed and included in this process.
-Consult the police in your jurisdiction, the Boulder County DA (303-441-3700), the CU police department, or the Office of Victim Assistance for more information.
+Consult the police in your jurisdiction, the Boulder County DA (303-441-3700) covers Boulder County courts, the CU police department takes reports of crimes on campus, or the Office of Victim Assistance for more information.
 If you are unsure about reporting to the police, please contact OVA and we can talk through the reporting process with you confidentially to assist you in your decision making process.

 * While a lawyer is not required to participate in the criminal justice reporting process, you have the right to seek legal advice or representation at any time.

-*The victim/ survivor can have an advocate from the Office of Victim Assistance present for interviews, accompaniment to court, or assistance in navigating the criminal justice system.
+*The victim/ survivor can request to have an advocate from the Office of Victim Assistance present for interviews, accompaniment to court, or assistance in navigating the criminal justice system.

 Much of the policy that governs behavior inside the university derives from various Federal and State laws, so you may decide to seek recourse against an individual or organization under those laws.
 In the case of Federal law, the Department of Education, the Office for Civil Rights and the Equal Employment Opportunity Commission are among the Federal agencies responsible for enforcing these laws.

-In bringing a civil case, you have the right to contact a lawyer with expertise in that area of law and seek legal advice at anytime.
+In bringing a private civil case against someone, you have the right to contact a lawyer with expertise in that area of law and seek legal advice at anytime.

 Click here to make a confidential report to the Office of Victim Assistance (OVA).
 This submission will only be seen by a confidential advocate counselor at OVA.
 This submission does not notify the university and no investigative action will be taken.
 If you would like an OVA confidential advocate counselor to contact you please include your contact information and an OVA confidential advocate counselor will outreach to you directly.
 OVA is here to be a resource to you.